• About

 Jump to Recipe Print Recipe

-This 10-minute tahini paste only has three ingredients: raw sesame seeds, oil, and salt.
+This 10-minute tahini paste has three ingredients: raw sesame seeds, oil, and salt.
 Tahini is super simple to make at home because it's literally just toasting the sesame seeds and then blending them.

 Use tahini in tarator tahini dressing, tahina falafel sauce, roasted red pepper hummus, pistachio halva, and smoky baba ganoush.